The History of Johnson & Johnson Talc Litigation

 Johnson & Johnson Talc Litigation & "Texas Two-Step"

 The litigation surrounding Johnson & Johnson’s (J&J) talc-based products, primarily Baby Powder, represents one of the most significant and protracted mass tort cases in recent history.
-Allegations that these products caused ovarian cancer and mesothelioma due to asbestos contamination have led to tens of thousands of lawsuits, a mix of high-stakes jury trials, substantial verdicts, controversial bankruptcy strategies, and ongoing legal complexities.
+Allegations that these products caused ovarian cancer and mesothelioma due to asbestos contamination have led to tens of thousands of lawsuits, including a recent $8 million verdict in Massachusetts in June 2025 for a woman who alleged mesothelioma caused by J&J’s talc products.
+This ongoing legal battle has seen a mix of high-stakes jury trials, substantial verdicts, controversial bankruptcy strategies, and ongoing legal complexities.
 This article provides a comprehensive history of the J&J talc litigation, tracing its key developments, legal maneuvers, and the challenges faced by both the company and the claimants.

 For insights into effective case management strategies applicable to complex litigations like this, see our article on Complex Case Management Lessons from the J&J Talc Litigation.